 Types of Hearing Aid Batteries

 The most widely used type of hearing aid battery is the zinc-air button battery—this battery is activated by contact with air, and therefore should stay totally sealed until you’re ready to use them.
-Recently, a young hearing-aid wearer named Ethan Manuell discovered that battery life can be extended by up to three days with an easy trick: after taking the sticker off your battery, wait five minutes before inserting it into your hearing aids!
+Recently, a young hearing-aid wearer named Ethan Manuell discovered that battery life can be extended by up to three days after taking the sticker off your battery, wait five minutes before inserting it into your hearing aids!

 You might be wondering why hearing aids still use traditional batteries rather than rechargeable ones, like most technology today.
 There are some rechargeable batteries on the market but they do present some problems.
 Most rechargeable batteries are simply too small and weak to power hearing aids for more than a day.
 Hearing aids also need to be specifically made for rechargeable batteries, and manufacturers have not fully figured out how to integrate efficient rechargeable batteries into hearing aids.

 Hearing Aid Battery Life and When to Change

 Most hearing aid batteries last about one week, but this is highly dependent on their size.
 Larger hearing aids and hearing aids worn by people with severe or profound hearing loss require larger, more powerful batteries.
 If you only wear hearing aids in certain environments rather than all day, your hearing aid battery will last longer.

 Generally, you’ll know when you need to change your hearing aid battery.
 When the battery starts to die, your hearing aid becomes less effective and it will get much harder or impossible to hear even when your hearing aid is being worn.
 Also, you should change your batteries if sound starts to become distorted.